jeredb/Delegated-and-deferred/readme.md

 ### Email related

 - `mailSubject`
-    The email subject line.
+	-The email subject line.
-    Default: "Delegated Task from Jered Benoit: "
+	- Default: "Delegated Task from Jered Benoit: "
 - `sendToOmnifocus`
-    Should a link be included in the email that will allow the receiver to add the task to their OmniFocus?
+	- Should a link be included in the email that will allow the  receiver to add the task to their OmniFocus?
-    Default: true
+	- Default: true
-		*Must be `true` or `false`*
+	- *Must be `true` or `false`*
 - `openWaitingInOmniFocus`
-    Should a link to the waiting task in the sender's OmniFocus be included in the email?
+	- Should a link to the waiting task in the sender's OmniFocus be included in the email?
-    Default: true
+	- Default: true
-		*Must be `true` or `false`*
+	- *Must be `true` or `false`*
 - `openDelegatedInOmniFocus`
-    Should a link to the delegated task in the sender's Omnifocus be included in the sender's OmniFocus be included in the email?
+	- Should a link to the delegated task in the sender's Omnifocus be included in the sender's OmniFocus be included in the email?
-    Default: true
+	- Default: true
-		*Must be `true` or `false`*
+	- *Must be `true` or `false`*

 ### OmniFocus related

 - `waitingContext`
-    The OmniFocus context for waiting tasks
+	- The OmniFocus context for waiting tasks
-    Default: "waiting"
+	- Default: "waiting"
 - `delegatedContext`
-    The OmniFocus context for delegated tasks
+	- The OmniFocus context for delegated tasks
-    Default: "delegated"
+	- Default: "delegated"

 ### Task related

 - `waitingPrefix`
-    The prefix for a waiting task name
+	- The prefix for a waiting task name
-    Default: "Waiting For: "
+	- Default: "Waiting For: "
 - `delegatedPrefix`
-    The prefix for a delegated task name
+	- The prefix for a delegated task name
-    Default: "Follow Up with "
+	- Default: "Follow Up with "
 - `defaultDelegated`
-    The default person to be delegated to
+	- The default person to be delegated to
-    Default: "Someone"
+	- Default: "Someone"
 - `defaultDefer`
-    The default number of days to defer the task
+	- The default number of days to defer the task
-    Default: "1"
+	- Default: "1"
-		*Must be an integer*
+	- *Must be an integer*

 ### Date related

 - `copyDueDateToWaiting`
-    Should the due date of the original task be copied to the waiting task?
+	- Should the due date of the original task be copied to the waiting task?
-    Default: true
+	- Default: true
-		*Must be `true` or `false`*
+	- *Must be `true` or `false`*
 - `setDelegatedDeferredDate`
-    Should the delegated task be assigned a defer date?
+	- Should the delegated task be assigned a defer date?
-    Default: true
+	- Default: true
-		*Must be `true` or `false`*
+	- *Must be `true` or `false`*
 - `setDelegatedDue`
-    Should the due date of the original task be copied to the delegated task?
+	- Should the due date of the original task be copied to the delegated task?
-    Default: true
+	- Default: true
-		*Must be `true` or `false`*
+	- *Must be `true` or `false`*

 ### Notification related

 - `sendNotifcation`
-    Should a Notification Center notification be sent when the script completes?
+	- Should a Notification Center notification be sent when the script completes?
-    Default: true
+	- Default: true
-		*Must be `true` or `false`*
+	- *Must be `true` or `false`*

 ## Using The Script